11Warrior/vault/ReadMe.md

 ## Support

-For issues, questions, or feature requests, please open an issue on the [GitHub repository](https://github.com/11Warrior/backup-cli-tool/issues).
+For issues, questions, or feature requests, please open an issue on the [GitHub repository]([https://github.com/11Warrior/savr/issues]).
 When reporting problems, include your operating system, Node.js version, and a description of the steps to reproduce the issue.
 Attaching relevant logs or configuration snippets can significantly speed up diagnosis and resolution.
 Feature requests are also welcome and help guide the project roadmap based on real user needs.

 ---

-Thank you for using **backup-cli-tool** and helping make data protection simpler and safer!
+Thank you for using **savr-cli** and helping make data protection simpler and safer!
 Your feedback and contributions directly improve reliability, usability, and feature coverage.
 By sharing your experiences and use cases, you help shape a tool that serves a wider community of users.